NikkelM/Steam-App-ID-Finder/README.md

 Such a mismatch can have a number of reasons, in the case of `DEATH STRANDING` it is that Steam only has the `DEATH STRANDING DIRECTOR'S CUT` in its database, but not the original game, which leads to `Witch Strandings` being the closest match.

-These examples also show well how s higher similarity score does not necessarily mean a better match.
+These examples also show well how a higher similarity score does not necessarily mean a better match.

 #### Matches with a similarity score of 1

 It is possible for a game to have a partial match with a similarity score of 1.
-This can happen as the search for full matches is case sensitive, but the search for partial matches is not, meaning that the following two game names would not be considered a full match, but their similarity score would be 1:
+This can happen as the search for full matches is case-sensitive, but the search for partial matches is not, meaning that the following two game names would not be considered a full match, but their similarity score would be 1:

 - `My Time at Portia`
 - `My Time At Portia`